vincanger/ship-your-first-app/modules/module-0.md

 - **Frontend**: "When you signed up and saw the task list, that was the frontend — it's what runs in your browser.
 Think of it as the 'face' of the app.
 In our app, a tool called React builds those pages."
 - **Backend**: "When you clicked 'add task' and it actually saved, that request went to a server running on your computer.
 The backend handles the logic — is this user allowed to do this?
 OK, save it to the database."
 - **Database**: "The task didn't disappear when you refreshed, right?
 That's because it was saved in a database — a structured place to store information.
 Think of it like a spreadsheet that the server can read and write to."

+SAY: "Here's the mental model to take away for every interaction in your app;
+  1. something happens in the browser,
+  2. it goes to the server,
+  3. the server talks to the database, and
+  4. the result comes back to your screen.
+  That's how all web apps work, not just yours."

 Print an ASCII diagram showing how a click flows through the app: